karm435/receiptly.github.io/_pages/presskit.md

 ## Description
 Receiptly is an app to help scan, search receipts and expenses smartly.
 Search your entire catalog of receipts in a split second.
 Search in receipts using category name, product name, title etc. Create lists of categories and tags instantly to organise your receipts.

-Receiptly was designed with privacy in mind, so all processes happen offline and nothing ever leaves your phone.
-There are no servers, no data collection, no analytics, and no internet connection is required except if you want to sync your receipts across multiple devices.
+Receiptly was designed with privacy in mind.
+Scanning and storage start on your device, and there is no Receiptly account.
+On iPhone and iPad, optional iCloud sync can copy your library between Apple devices.
+On Android, receipts stay on that device and do not sync with iPhone.
+Optional Smart Scan can send a reduced receipt image to Google AI for harder receipts.
+Firebase records basic product analytics and crash diagnostics, not your receipt content.

-Receiptly is a free app to download and have no ads.
-There are in app purchases if you want to do advance activities like export your receipts to pdf etc.
+Receiptly is free to download and has no ads.
+Optional Receiptly Pro (iOS) and Receiptly Plus (Android) purchases unlock extras such as Smart Scan, exports, and full reports.

 ## Screenshots & Assets